-58 Legislative text

-Article 21 - Requirements relating to standardisation

-21.9 The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria

-58. The transaction documentation shall clearly specify the priorities of payment,

-Verified?
-Yes

-PCS Comment

-See section 5.2, Priority of Payments.

-PCS has reviewed the underlying document to satisfy itself that this criterion is met.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EDA Final yan ADOD OTO Outbelings

-EBA Final non-ABCP STS Guidelines
+STS criteria 58.
+The transaction documentation shall clearly specify the priorities of payment, Article 43.3(b): requirements under 21.9 must be met "as of the time of notification".
+Yes Verified?
+165 PCS Comment See section 5.2, Priority of Payments and clauses 5,6,7 of Trust Agreement PCS has reviewed the underlying document to satisfy itself that this criterion is met.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EDAT THAT TIGHT A DOT GTG GALAGINION GTT DAGING GALAGINATOR EBA Final non-ABCP STS Guidelines

+Legislative text

-59 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+21.9 [...]
+The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria StS criteria 59.
-The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.
-Yes Verified?
-Yes PCS Comment Section 4.1, Terms and Conditions, Condition 10 Events of Default.
-PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines Conditions Conditions
+59. The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.